SrdjanMartonosi/gitVezba/README.md

 # gitVezba

-This repo was used to lern..
+This repo was used to learn..